gubaruch/Data-mesh-util/README.md

 In this architecture, we can see that the data mesh is configured in AWS Account 555555555555, and contains a set of IAM Roles which allow identities within producer and consumer accounts to access the mesh.
 This includes:

-* `DataMeshManager` - IAM Role allowing administration of the Data Mesh itself
+* `DataMeshManager`: IAM Role allowing administration of the Data Mesh itself
-* `DataMeshAdminProducer` - IAM Role enabling the assuming Identity to act as a __Producer__
+* `DataMeshAdminProducer`: IAM Role enabling the assuming Identity to act as a __Producer__
-* `DataMeshAdminConsumer` - IAM Role enabling the assuming Identity to act as a __Consumer__
+* `DataMeshAdminConsumer`: IAM Role enabling the assuming Identity to act as a __Consumer__
+* `DataMeshAdminReadOnly`: IAM Role that can be used for reading Metadata from the Data Mesh Account (only)

 For testing and simplicity, every IAM Role in the solution is accompanied by a single IAM User who is a member of a Group specific to the function.
 This will enable you to add users to this Group should you wish to, rather than using a programmatic approach.
 IAM Roles are backed by an IAM Policy of the same name as the Role, and all objects in the IAM stack for AWS Data Mesh reside at path _/AwsDataMesh/_.

-You can then see that there is a Producer Account 111111111111 who has been abled to act as a __Producer__.
+You can then see that there is a Producer Account 111111111111 who has been enabled to act as a __Producer__.
 Within this account we see a similar approach to IAM principals, with the creation of a `DataMeshProducer` IAM Role which is accompanied by an associated user and group.
-When configured, the `DataMeshProducer` role is granted rights to assume the `DataMeshAdminProducer` role in the data mesh Account.
+When configured, the `DataMeshProducer` group is granted rights to assume the `DataMeshProducer-<account id>` role in the data mesh Account.

 Similarly, we have a consumer Account 999999999999.
 This Account also includes IAM objects to enable data mesh access, including the `DataMeshConsumer` IAM Role, and associated IAM users and groups.
-Only the `DataMeshConsumer` role may assume the `DataMeshAdminConsumer` role in the data mesh Account.
+Only the `DataMeshConsumer` role may assume the `DataMeshAdminConsumer-<account id>` role in the data mesh Account.

 All information around current or pending subscriptions is stored in DynamoDB, in table `AwsDataMeshSubscriptions`.
 This table is secured for only those operations which Producers or Consumer roles are allowed to execute, and stores the overall lifecycle for Subscriptions.